sereneblue/nord-bulma/README.md

 You can find the minified CSS files in the dist folder.

-ALternatively, you can clone this repository and run `npm build` to build nord-bulma.
+Alternatively, you can clone this repository and run `npm build` to build nord-bulma.

 ## Thanks